ronyshabo/CRM-Django/Readme.txt

 Superuser created successfully.

-today ended at 2:22:01 Django admin
+today ended at 2:49:16 first part of the forms.

+still needs to be done, fix how create a lead page doesn't have the Agent drop menue yet.